 Justice Courts have jurisdiction over small claims civil cases involving amounts of $3,500 or less, misdemeanor criminal cases and any traffic offense that occurs outside a municipality.
 Justice Court judges may conduct bond hearings and preliminary hearings in felony criminal cases and may issue search warrants.

-Intervention Courts are special courts which address crimes committed by persons addicted to drugs or alcohol.
-Intervention courts seek to rehabilitate drug-using offenders through drug treatment and intense supervision with drug testing and frequent court appearances.
-Intervention courts offer the incentive of a chance to remain out of jail and be employed, and the sanction of a jail sentence if participants fail to remain drug-free and in compliance with all program requirements.
+Drug Intervention Courts are special courts which address crimes committed by persons addicted to drugs or alcohol, with mental health issues, or who are military veterans.
+Intervention courts seek to rehabilitate offenders through treatment for substance abuse, mental health problems and special matters affecting veterans.
+Programs include intense supervision with drug testing and frequent court appearances.
+Intervention courts help participants develop skills to support themselves and their families.
+Intervention courts offer the incentive of a chance to remain out of jail and be employed, and the sanction of a jail sentence if participants fail to remain drug and alcohol free.

-As of July 1, 2020 there are 44 Drug Intervention Courts in operation in Mississippi.
+As of November 2023, 41 Intervention Courts were in operation in Mississippi.